 Get the timing right

 To make your move as profitable as possible, you’ll need to get the timing right.
-Housing values can be rather volatile, so you’d be wise to get familiar with the real estate market, paying attention to its ebbs and flows and looking for patterns that can inform your best time to sell.
+Housing values can be rather volatile.
+You’d be wise to get familiar with the real estate market, paying attention to its ebbs and flows.
+Look for patterns that can inform your best time to sell.
 You’ll also want to make sure that the timing is right in terms of your own personal and financial goals.
 If preserving your wealth is a priority, deferring your move to a later date might be the best course of action.

 Location, location, location!